-The TFFR Board selects three trustees to represent TFFR on the SIB.
+The TFFR Board selects twothree trustees to represent TFFR on the SIB.
+The TFFR Board also selects one trustee as a alternate to serve on the SIB in the absence of either designated representative.
 TFFR representatives to the SIB must include one active teacher, one active administrator, and one retired member.
+TFFR representatives to the SIB must be from the following categories: active or retired members.
+A third trustee from either category will be appointed to serve as the alternate to the SIB.